stcorp/procsim/README.md

 $ pip install <procsim_pacakge>.tar.gz
 ```

 Procsim is a command-line based tool.
-To test the installation, you can try:
+To test the installation, enter:
  ```
 $ procsim --version
  ```